Let's Talk Program

 I'm currently seeing a therapist at CAPS, and I would like to talk to someone sooner than my next appointment.
 Can I go to “Let's Talk”?

 It's best to contact your therapist directly to see if he or she can see you sooner.
 It is always important to remain consistent with current treatment established between you and your therapist.
 If you are experiencing a crisis, you can come to CAPS at any time during office hours for a prompt in-person evaluation.
-If it is after business hours and you are in imminent crisis, please call 911 or one of the following numbers: MHMRA at (713) 970-7000, Crisis Intervention of Houston at (713) 468-5463 and UH Department of Public Safety at (713) 743–3333 and ask to be transferred to your assigned therapist.
+If it is after business hours and you are in imminent crisis, please call 911 or one of the following numbers: MHMRA at (713) 970-7000, Crisis Intervention of Houston at (713) 468-5463 and UH Department of Public Safety at (713) 743–3333 and ask to be transferred to the on-call clinician.

 I'm currently seeing a therapist at CAPS, and I'm not happy with how things are going.
 Can I go to “Let's Talk” instead?